 Judge Pezzetti is a graduate of Wayne State Law School.
 She has served on the Probate Court/Family Court since 2001.
 Prior to her service on the Bench, Judge Pezzetti was a partner at Dickinson Wright practicing in the areas of employment law, commercial litigation, school law, and media law.

-- Returning Orders: We can mail true copies of orders to you.
+- Returning orders: We can mail true copies of orders to you.
 Please submit a stamped, self-addressed envelope large enough to return all of your requested documents.
-If you do not attach an envelope, we will hold your true copies two weeks.
-Because of space constraints, we cannot hold them for a longer period.
-If not picked up, the original order will be filed and true copies will be discarded.
+If you do not attach an envelope, the original order will be filed withthe Clerk's Office, and the true copies will be put in the pick-up box that is located in the Courtroom.
+After (30) days, any true copies that are left in the pick-up box will be discarded.

 Preparing for Motion Call

-- Check-In Procedure: Domestic motions are heard on Wednesdays beginning at 8:30 a.m., promptly.
-Pursuant to Local Court Rule 2.119(C), if the moving party of a praeciped motion has not checked in with the clerk by 9:30 a.m., the court may dismiss the motion on its own or upon request of the opposing party.
+- Check-in Procedure: Domestic and Probate motions are heard on Wednesdays beginning at 8:30 a.m., promptly.
+Under Local Court Rule 2.119(C), if the moving party of a praeciped motion has not checked in with the clerk by 9:30 a.m., the court may dismiss the motion on its own or upon request of the opposing party.
 If counsel for the opposing party in a motion praeciped for hearing has not checked in with the clerk by 9:30 a.m., the clerk shall call the case upon request of the moving party.

 - Judge's Copy of Motions or Briefs: Frequently, the file does not contain pleadings for a praeciped motion.
-Judge Pezzetti requires a copy of your motion/brief to be delivered to her office by 4:30 p.m. the Wednesday preceding the scheduled Wednesday motion call.
-Be sure to print the hearing date of your motion on the top right-hand corner of the first page marked Judge’s Copy or, attach a copy of the notice of hearing or praecipe so we know when the motion is scheduled.
+Judge Pezzetti requires a paper "courtesy copy" of your motion/brief to be delivered to her office by 4:30 p.m. the Wednesday prior to the scheduled Wednesday motion call.
+Please print the hearing date of your motion on the top right-hand corner of the first page marked Judge’s Copy or attach a copy of the notice of hearing or praecipe so we know when the motion is scheduled.
 Please remember to praecipe your motion.

-- Praecipes Filed Late: If you were unable to timely or properly file a motion, we will not add it to the motion call unless both parties are present in the courtroom and agree to have the matter heard.
-You may re-praecipe the motion for hearing on a subsequent motion day.
+- Inappropriately Filed Praecipes: If you improperly or untimely file a motion, we will not add it to the motion call unless both parties are present in the courtroom and agree to have the matter heard.
+You may re-praecipe the motion for hearing to a future Wednesday motion call date.
 Be sure to check the legal newspapers to find out if your motion is scheduled.
 If it is not on the call, check with the Case Management Office.
 Notify opposing counsel to avoid needless trips to the courthouse.

 - Emergency Motions: The judge may consider hearing an emergency motion at any time.
-To be considered, a written petition explaining a request for an emergency motion shall be submitted to the court.
-Motion must be signed by the attorney and a separate Order presented for the Judge to sign.
+To be considered, a written motion explaining a request for an emergency motion shall be submitted to the court.
+The motion must be signed by the attorney/party and filed with the Clerk's Office prior to being presented to the judge for consideration.
+The moving party must be available by telephone or in the courtroom because the judge may require them to go on the record.
+If an attorney is presenting the emergency motion on behalf of his client, the attorney must be present.

 - Motions to Settle Orders: The judge cannot always remember what was decided on your case.
-You are required to prepare a handwritten Order directly after the Judge has made her ruling on Motion call.
+You are required to prepare a handwritten Order directly after the Judge has made her ruling on your motion.
 There are blank orders in the podium to expedite this process.
+Do not leave the courthouse without submitting your order for signing.
+You may not submit your order under the MCR 2.602(B)(3), the 7 Day Rule, unless the Judge orders it.

 - Request for Evidentiary Hearing: If you have an issue that involves a factual dispute, you must file a motion in order to request an evidentiary hearing before the Judge.
 Requests for hearing before a referee may be made at the Early Intervention Conference without filing a motion.

-- Miscellaneous: Motions and other matters relating to personal protection orders will be heard Wednesdays at 1:30 p.m.
-Petitions for hearings on personal protection orders must be set with the clerk and may not be set arbitrarily by the attorney.
+- Motions relating to Personal Protection Orders (PPOs) are heard Wednesdays at 1:30 p.m.
+Petitions for hearings on PPOs must be set with the judge's clerk and cannot be set arbitrarily by the attorney or party.

-Petitions and other matters in guardianships, conservatorships, decedents estates, and trusts will be heard on Wednesdays at 8:30 a.m., promptly.
+- Petitions conservatorships, guardianships, decedents estates, and trusts will be heard on Wednesdays at 8:30 a.m.

 - Adjournments: No adjournments will be granted without permission of the court.
-While adjournments should be requested only when absolutely necessary, the court will consider one (1) stipulated request without the necessity of a formal motion provided there is good cause demonstrated in the stipulation, and the adjournment does not interfere with any other scheduled dates.
+While adjournments should be requested only when absolutely necessary, the court will consider one (1) stipulated request without the necessity of a formal motion provided there is good cause demonstrated in the stipulation.
+Please provide 3 suitable dates for all parties to appear in the order.
+The Court will coordinate those dates with the availability on the judge's calendar.
+The adjournment must not interfere with any other scheduled dates.
 The Stipulation and Order should comply with MCR 2.503.
-After the parties have stipulated to one (1) adjournment in a case, the court will only consider subsequent adjournment requests made by formal motion.
+After one stipulated adjournment has been granted, the court will only consider additional adjournments brought by formal motion.

-- Scheduling Order: Scheduling Orders will be issued at the Early Intervention Conferences for divorces with children.
-In divorces without children, the Scheduling Orders will be issued at the first scheduled Pre-Trial date.
-The order will contain deadlines for discovery cutoff, witness list exchange, mediation, and other important information.
-A mediator must be provided on the Scheduling Order regardless of whether the parties have a need to utilize those services in settling their issues.
-Ask the clerk for the form when checking in.
+- Scheduling Order: Scheduling Orders will be issued at the Early Intervention Conferences for divorces with minor children.
+In divorces without minor children, the Scheduling Orders will be issued at the first scheduled Pre-Trial date.
+The order will contain deadlines for discovery cutoff, mediation, witness list exchange, and other important information.
+A mediator must be provided on the order regardless of whether the parties have a need to utilize those services in settling their issues.
+When checking in withe the judge's clerk, ask for the form.
+After the Pretrial/Settlement Conference has concluded, please take you copy of the order with you because this may be your only notice of later events.

-- Extension of Dates in Scheduling Order: We encourage counsel to communicate and work together.
-Scheduled deadlines may be extended by stipulation provided there is no interference with the trial dates.
+- Extension of Dates in Scheduling Order: It is encouraged that counsel communicate and work together.
+Scheduled deadlines may be extended by stipulation provided the extension does not interference with the trial dates.

 Judgment of Divorce